 Erected 2016 by Indiana Historical Bureau, Indiana Daughters of the American Revolution, Celebrate Mooresville, and Citizen Bank.
 (Marker Number 55.2016.1.)

 Other nearby markers.
+At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
 Samuel Moore (here, next to this marker); Van Buren Elm (approx. 6.4 miles away); Western Yearly Meeting House (approx. 6.4 miles away); Whetzel Trace (approx. 6.7 miles away); German Greenhouses and Truck Gardens (approx. 12.7 miles away); Danville’s Carnegie Library (approx. 12.8 miles away); Central Normal College (approx. 12.8 miles away); Samuel Luther Thompson (approx. 12.9 miles away).

 Also see . . .
 IHB Annotated Text for Marker.
 The Indiana Historical Bureau (IHB) provides notes giving explanations and comments on the marker’s inscription.
 The link is to the IHB page for the marker with the annotated text.
 (Submitted on October 21, 2016.)

 Credits.
 This page was last revised on October 21, 2016.
 It was originally submitted on October 21, 2016, by Duane Hall of Abilene, Texas.
 This page has been viewed 174 times since then and 8 times this year.
 Photos: 1, 2, 3, 4. submitted on October 21, 2016, by Duane Hall of Abilene, Texas.